-A class B RV can cost $70k-$160 depending on model and options.
+A class B RV costs $60k-$190k depending on make, model and options.

 This particular company became popular because of their streamlined silver bullet trailers; however, the new version of the Airstream manufactures some of the most well-known and well-rounded Class B RVs out there.
 The manufacturer is adept at producing some innovative safety features which have made this RV one of the best on the market in its own category.